You are here: home Blogs The Range Blog Where's the conservation?

 Bonnie Colby of the University of Arizona discussed agricultural forbearance programs, which would pay farmers to leave their substantial water allocations in the system instead of irrigating their crops, during time of severe drought.

-Colby's talk was the most substantive consideration of the ‘elephant in the room'--agriculture.
+Colby’s talk was the most substantive consideration of the ‘elephant in the room’–agriculture.
 In Colorado, as in most western states, the majority of water (from 80 to 90 percent for Colorado) is consumed by farming and ranching.
 In 2010, Colorado farmers harvested 6 million acres.
 Much of that was used to grow livestock feed, including particularly thirsty crops like alfalfa and sorghum (millions of dollars of which was exported to far-flung places like the Middle East and North Africa).
-I don't want to shutdown farms or deprive rural areas of their livelihoods, but we can continue to celebrate farmers while incentivizing more drought-tolerant crops.
-Major modifications in agriculture--including water transfers to growing urban areas--are a major piece of the adaptation puzzle moving forward.
+I don’t want to shutdown farms or deprive rural areas of their livelihoods, but we can continue to celebrate farmers while incentivizing more drought-tolerant crops.
+Major modifications in agriculture–including water transfers to growing urban areas–are a major piece of the adaptation puzzle moving forward.

 Another topic given short shrift was conservation.
-Drew Beckwith, water policy manager for Western Resource Advocates--who was referred to as a tenderfoot, in good-natured way--was the only participant to address the topic in any substantive way.
-He said that more aggressive water-saving strategies are among the cheapest, fastest and least environmentally-intrusive ways to gain "new" water.
+Drew Beckwith, water policy manager for Western Resource Advocates–who was referred to as a tenderfoot, in good-natured way–was the only participant to address the topic in any substantive way.
+He said that more aggressive water-saving strategies are among the cheapest, fastest and least environmentally-intrusive ways to gain “new” water.
 In his experience, Front Range homeowners have already expressed a willingness to conserve if it means maintaining the well being of their outdoor resources.

 Other than Beckwith's reference, the role the general public will play in their own futures was basically ignored, or worse.
 One audience member mentioned how ignorant river users are about what's to come.
 Another said that paying (even a little) for their water made people on the Front Range whine.
 Leaving 30 million people out of the discussion seems like a foolhardy oversight.